Fuzhou–Xiamen high-speed railway

-The Fuzhou–Xiamen high-speed railway will run between Fuzhou, Xiamen and Zhangzhou in Fujian Province, China.
+The Fuzhou–Xiamen high-speed railway is a 277 km railway that runs between the cities of Fuzhou, Xiamen and Zhangzhou in Fujian Province, China.

 History

 In 2015, it was announced that a second high-speed railway line between Fuzhou, Xiamen and Zhangzhou would be constructed, as the existing Fuzhou–Xiamen railway was at capacity.

 Construction began in 2017.
-It is expected to open in late 2023.
+The railway opened on 28 September 2023, with the inaugural bullet train, Fuxing G9801, departing from Fuzhou at 9:15 a.m. local time.
+Chinese state media has previously touted the railway as part of a broader regional integrated development plan with Taiwan, with potential expansion of the railway into Taiwan through what would be the world's longest undersea tunnel beneath the Taiwan Strait.
+These plans have been dismissed by Taiwan's Mainland Affairs Council.

 Route

 The high-speed railway runs parallel to the existing Fuzhou–Xiamen railway which opened in 2010.
-Trains will run at 350 km/h, faster than the 250 km/h design speed of the existing railway.
-The expected journey time between Fuzhou and Xiamen is one hour.
+Trains run at 350 km/h, faster than the 250 km/h design speed of the existing railway.
+The expected journey time between Fuzhou and Xiamen is 55 minutes.

-The project includes a new depot which is being constructed north of Xiamen North railway station.
+The project includes a new depot north of Xiamen North railway station.